Xinming-Dong/aeroplane/design_report.md

 *   Game_active: game active or not(0 or 1).
 Same as the game state.
 *   Can_start: can start the game or not (0 or 1).
 Same as the game state.
-*   User_map: map all the users who joined the game (that are users with index 0
+*   User_map: map all the users who joined the game (that are users with index 0 to 3).
-    - 3).
 Keys are usernames, and values are the user id.
 *   User_name: the current user who is taking action.
 This allows the server to send back the username that is transferred into the server through the socket channel.